day8/re-frame/docs/clojurescript.md

 | `#!clj (keyword "a" "b")`    | `#!clj :a/b`                 | `#!clj keyword`  is a builtin function        |

-To give you a taste of where this is heading, here they are used as the keys in a map:
+To give you a taste of where this can go, here they are used as the keys in a map:
 ```clj
 {:user/id      1
  :user/name    "Barry"